ECB ends crisis-fighting bond buys but eyes increasing risks

 "However, the balance of risk is moving to the downside owing to the persistence of uncertainties related to geopolitical factors, the threat of protectionism, vulnerabilities in emerging markets and financial market volatility."

-The ECB lowered its growth and inflation projections for next year, forecasting a steady slowdown in the coming years as the effect of stimulus wanes and growth returns to the currency bloc`s natural potential at about 1.5 percent.
+The ECB lowered its growth and inflation projections for next year, forecasting a steady slowdown in the coming years as the effect of the stimulus wanes and growth returns to the currency bloc`s natural potential at about 1.5 percent.

 That may still be optimistic.
-Growth figures, particularly from the bloc`s biggest nations, continue to disappoint, suggesting that a dismal third quarter was not simply an anomaly, as some argue.
+Growth figures, particularly from the bloc`s biggest nations, continue to disappoint, suggesting that a dismal third quarter was not an anomaly, as some argue.

 "Given how much the downside risks have mounted and how long the ECB has been mentioning the risks without changing its risk assessment, it almost seems like the ECB has a blindspot for downside risks," Nordea economist Jan von Gerich said.